bentoml/BentoML/docs/source/guides/model-composition.rst

 Inference graph
 """""""""""""""

-The following is a complex example of model composition within BentoML, including both parallel and sequential processing steps to for an advanced inference workflow.
+The following is a complex example of model composition within BentoML, including both parallel and sequential processing steps for an advanced inference workflow.

 .. code-block:: python